devongarde/ssc/recipe/tea/README.txt

 make install

-Because ssc is very alpha, the make install does not install in a standard location, but in the ssc parent directory.
+Because ssc is very alpha, the make install does not install in a standard location, but in ~/bin.

-To change the default nit templates, namely the output format (see nitout.cpp), you'll need a copy of vi (in all unix flavours & Windows 10 in the standard Linux guest).
+To change the default nit templates, namely the output format (see nitout.cpp), you'll need a copy of vi (in all unix flavours & Windows 10 in the standard Linux guest), or some other disreputable editor whose name I forget.